 Learn more and get involved

 Community members have many opportunities to be involved in the planning process.
-Visit our marine spatial planning website to view these opportunities.
-Participate in making Washington's coast a resilient and healthy marine ecosystem that supports our existing needs and future generations.
+Visit the state's marine spatial planning site to view these opportunities.
+Participate in making Washington's coast a resilient and healthy marine ecosystem that supports existing and future needs.